WPChill/modula-lite/readme.txt

 = Unlock even more features with Modula Pro =

-* Defaults Extension: easily create galleries with the same settings starting from a preset.
-Add a new gallery, select a preset previously created then just add your images.
-It's lightning fast to create galleries, without having to manually tweak gallery settings every time you create a new one.
 * [Video Extension](https://wp-modula.com/demo/video-gallery/?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Lite): combine videos with images in your galleries.
 Works with YouTube, Vimeo and self-hosted videos.
 * [Slideshow](https://wp-modula.com/demo/modula-slideshow?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Lite): convert your gallery's lightbox view into a stunning slideshow.
 * [Password Protect]((https://wp-modula.com/demo/password-protection?utm_source=wordpress.org&utm_medium=web&utm_campaign=Modula%20Lite)): block access to your galleries by using a password.
 Great for giving access to your clients to specific gallery pages.